01Hub/ModelViewer/turntable_reflections_doc.md

 No additional coordinate transformations are needed because everything stays in the same space.

 ### 3. Natural Reflection Behavior
-Reflections update correctly as the camera rotates, showing different parts of the environment based on surface orientation and viewing angle, but without the artifacts caused by position-dependent calculations.
+Reflections update correctly as the camera rotates and pans:
+- **Rotation**: Dominated by the unified direction (`V_base`), providing stable and correct environment mapping
+- **Panning**: Influenced by the positional offset with a 0.3 blend factor, adding subtle parallax-like changes
+- The blend provides the best of both approaches without the artifacts of either extreme

+### 4. Adjustable Balance
+The blend factor can be tuned based on application needs:
+- Lower values (0.1-0.2) for applications where rotation dominates
+- Higher values (0.4-0.5) for applications needing stronger position awareness
+- Sweet spot at 0.3 for typical turntable CAD viewers

 ## What Doesn't Work